CPK Insurance

 • Florida businesses with 4 or more employees generally must carry workers' compensation; sole proprietors, partners, and up to 4 corporate officers are exempt under the state rule provided.

-• Florida requires businesses to maintain proof of general liability coverage for most commercial leases, which matters if you rent an indoor training space.
+• Most commercial leases in Florida require proof of general liability coverage, which matters if you rent an indoor training space.

 • Dog trainers should confirm whether a quote includes general liability, professional liability, and property coverage options that match the way they operate in Florida.